Guide to charitable status

 Any organisation wishing to take part in the Gift Aid scheme must first register by completing HMRC’s online application process, which can be reached via this link.
 Once registered, a charity is issued with an HMRC number.

-HMRC registration numbers generally begin with an X for charities in England and Wales, CR for Scottish charities or CH for those in Northern Ireland.
+HMRC registration numbers generally begin with an X or EW for charities in England and Wales, CR for Scottish charities or CH for those in Northern Ireland.

 These numbers identify a charity to HMRC and are therefore always included in Gift Aid repayment claim submissions, along with charity name.